Skip to main content

 Your browsing session executes in a secure, isolated environment outside the blackout zone.
 The stream is rendered remotely and delivered to your screen as pixels.
 The result looks and feels exactly like normal browsing because the output is pixel-perfect.

-And because Legba operates through browser-native isolation rather than VPN tunneling, it is not affected by VPN detection, VPN bans, or the increasingly sophisticated fingerprinting that streaming services deploy.
-The isolated session is a real browsing session.
-There is nothing to detect.
+And because Legba operates through browser-native isolation rather than VPN tunneling, it is not affected by the usual VPN-style IP mismatches and fingerprint collisions that streaming services flag.
+The isolated session is a real browsing session running away from your normal local device.

 Stop Paying for a Product They Will Not Deliver